-These are common responses from frustrated parents or parents who find a child’s negative emotion offensive.
+These are common responses from frustrated parents or parents who find a child’s negative emotions offensive.

-We mistakenly think that, if we downplay it, the child will stop paying attention to it with the passage of time and everything will be fine.
-Some parents dismiss a child’s emotional expression when they think it is just a phase or that the situation will be better without those emotions.
+We mistakenly think that, if we downplay it, the child will stop paying attention to it.
+With the passage of time, everything will be fine.

 If you have tried this tactic, you probably already know that it doesn’t work.
-It also tends to make kids more upset.
+It actually tends to make kids more upset.

-Sweeping emotions under the rug will not make them go away.
-They will eventually come back to haunt you (actually, your child) and have detrimental effects for the kid.
+Sweeping a child’s emotions under the rug will not make them go away.
+They will eventually come back to haunt you (actually, your child) and have detrimental effects on the kid.

 Invalidating your child’s feelings makes them feel as if their reaction is wrong.
 These children feel unheard and unseen.

 Studies find that children with emotion-dismissing parents have more negative feelings.
-They are more likely to have more behavioral issues and emotional problems.
+They are more likely to have behavioral issues and emotional problems1.

-Parents adopting an “emotion coaching” belief, or accepting the concept of emotion coaching, can lead to an indirect effect in regulating their children’s emotions.
-These parents have more positive reactions to kids’ emotions.
+Parents adopting a coaching belief, or accepting the concept of emotional coaching for children, can lead to an indirect effect in regulating their children’s feelings.
+Such emotion coach tends to have more positive reactions to children’s emotions.
 They are more accepting and keen on problem-solving.
-Studies have found consistent links between emotion coaching and decrease in negativity, behavioral issues, depressive symptoms and emotional regulating problems12.
+Studies have found consistent links between emotion coaching and a decrease in negativity, behavioral issues, depressive symptoms, and emotional regulating problems2.

 Emotion Coaching Dos and Don’ts

-Allowing your child and yourself to feel emotions is the first step in emotion coaching.
-Being able to recognize, appreciate, and enhance their own feelings contributes to raising emotional intelligence.
+Noticing and allowing your child and yourself to feel emotions is the first step in emotion coaching.

-Show your understanding of their position through empathy statements like “I can see why you…” or “It makes sense that…”.
-This shows that you understand where they are coming from and allows them to feel validated in their feelings.
+Show your understanding of their position through empathy statements such as, “I can see why you…” or “It makes sense that…”.

 When your child is upset, try to understand the child’s point of view.
-Affirm their feelings and ask questions from a nonjudgmental tone to understand what they are feeling.
-When you understand the source of your child’s strong emotions, help them work out how to solve it in a healthy way.
+Ask questions from a nonjudgmental tone to understand what they are thinking.
+When you understand the source of your child’s strong emotions, help them find possible solutions to handle big emotions in a healthy way.

 For example, “I wonder what made you feel this way”, ‘How did you feel when that happened?’, or ‘Can you think of anything that would have made it easier?’
 Asking these open-ended questions will encourage them to think about what they are feeling and why.

-For example, when dealing with anger in a difficult situation, the easiest way to calm a person is by taking slow, deep breath.
-Practice doing that with your child while they are not upset, so they can more easily start doing it when they get upset.
+For example, when dealing with anger in a difficult situation, the easiest way to calm a person is by taking a slow, deep breath.
+Practice doing that with your child while they are not upset, so that they are more likely to use it when they get upset.

 Another coping skill is re-appraising.
 Help your child reexamine the upsetting situation.
 Reappraising is not the same as invalidating emotions.
 Instead of saying that their anger is not valid, help them look at the situation from a different angle.

-For example, teach your child to think, ‘I can feel sad about this, but it doesn’t have to ruin my day.’
+For instance, teach your child to think, ‘I can feel sad about this, but it doesn’t have to ruin my day.’

-Be aware of your own emotional well-being and take care of yourselves to help provide a healthy environment for your children.
-You become a role model when you can regulate your own emotions.
+Be aware of your own emotional well-being and take care of yourselves to provide a healthy environment for your child.
+Learn to regulate your own emotions so that you can become a good role model.